 Genesco’s Cold Feet, Warm Shoes is the Company’s annual signature community outreach program.
 More than 200 volunteers help facilitate the annual Cold Feet, Warm Shoes event representing all levels of the Company’s senior management and divisional operations teams.

 Genesco volunteers individually measure and fit each child with a pair of new shoes in a mock shoe store set up in a Nashville area’s public school gym.
 Students also receive a warm hat.
 Cold Feet, Warm Shoes provides children with the power of choice; the same respect and service they would receive at any of Genesco’s 2,600+ retail stores; and the practical solution of properly fitting, warm footwear.
-In addition to the approximately 500 children fitted in Nashville annually, more than 500 students are fitted at an inner city school in Indianapolis, home to Genesco’s Lids division.
+Approximately 500 children are fitted in Nashville annually.

 To date, more than 75,000 pairs of shoes have been donated since the program was formally established in 1989.